-Join Gabriel Corbett for an in-depth discussion in this video Basic assembly techniques, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Basic assembly techniques, part of SOLIDWORKS: Sheet Metal Design.

 The tools for assembling sheet metal parts are the same tools that we used to…assemble solid parts.
 However, there are a few tricks that will…make things a little bit easier.
 To get started, let's take a look at this…assembly here.
 I've got a Base feature here, which is the…starting feature of my assembly, it's fixed at the origin.…I've got a circuit board here that we've created with a few different connectors…that are on there.
 I've got some PEM hardware here for some standoffs.…And I've got a little screw over here to connect the parts together.…Okay.
 So, first things first, let's take a look…at how this part was created.
 Number one is, if I open that part, I can…see that I have a origin right at the center of my part.…